The Eight Keys to Finding

-Most people have no trouble getting excited about the prospect of finding meaningful work—after all, is that not a dream we all share—to be able to support ourselves doing something we love and are deeply passionate about?
-The problem lies in the fact that most people have come to believe that it is simply not possible for them.
-However, nothing could be further from the truth.
+Most of us have no trouble getting excited about the prospect of finding meaningful work—after all, is that not a dream we all share—to be able to support ourselves doing something we love and are deeply passionate about?
+The problem lies in the fact that many of us have come to believe that it is simply not possible or wishful thinking at best.
+Yet, in reality, nothing could be further from the truth.
 Like anything in life, with the right knowledge and tools, anyone can be empowered to accomplish whatever it is they set their mind to.

 How to Find Meaningful Work

 1. Don’t Get too Specific – Just Head in the Right General Direction

 One of the major mistakes that people make when searching for meaningful work is trying to pinpoint the exact thing they should be doing.
 It is rare that someone knows precisely what they want to do with their lives.
 This knowledge only usually comes after some time is spent heading in the right general direction.

 To use an analogy, if you are in New York and you need to get to Los Angeles, at first you simply go West.
 Having a specific address is not necessary until you get much closer to your destination.

 Finding meaningful work operates in much the same way.
 At first, just figure out in a very general sense:

 - What qualities you value and would like your job/career to have

 - What you would like to be doing if money were not an issue